FAQ

 How does remote hearing aid programming work?

-Here's how it works: You use a small streaming device (such as your smartphone), and I connect to your hearing aids through a secure platform.
+You use a small streaming device (such as your smartphone), and I connect to your hearing aids through a secure platform.
 I make real-time adjustments while we talk about what you're hearing.
 It's convenient, efficient, and gives you access to expert programming no matter where you are in Washington.

 Why didn't my hearing aids help my tinnitus?